 Automated testing is achieved using an online or downloadable piece of software that scans through the code of the website and determines how technically-sound the website is, based on the code and the standards set out in the W3C’s Web Content Accessibility Guidelines (WCAG).

 As the most popular testing method, nearly 60% of ‘web testers’ use this method to find faults.
 Using pre-scripted tests, their function is to compare the actual results with the expected results of an accessible website.
 In doing so, it can fish out bugs, such as blank headings or links, that are buried in the code.

 Automated testing is great for testing that specific website functions are accessible to the user.
 This includes making sure that the website has been quality assured and all bugs picked up in testing have been fixed.

 When user testers see a website for an extended period of time, there is a chance that they have memorised certain user journeys and how to navigate them, this means that issues could easily be missed.
 Automated testing eliminates the human error aspect and alerts developers of faults that may have been missed.

-At HeX, we use three different testing methods to be confident of a good result:
+We use three different testing methods to be confident.

-- Shaw Trust disabled user-testers – who fully run through the website to ensure that it is accessible and usable.
+- Disabled user-testers who fully run through the website to ensure that it is accessible and usable.